dxb2306/FeelGoodMobileApp/README.md

 Feel-Good Mobile App with Kivy.
 A mobile app with login and logout function.
-Users who input vocabulary will get the defintion.
-Users who input their emotions will get a idiom.
+Users who input vocabulary will get the definition.
+Users who input their emotions will get an idiom.

 Attached a .apk file to download and use for an android phone.